won5830/Machine-learning-assisted-3D-angiogenesis-quantification/README.md

 Specific guidelines for implementation are at each subfolder.

 ## Acknowledgement
-This repo is built on [dgcnn.pytorch](https://github.com/antao97/dgcnn.pytorch).
+This repo is built on [dgcnn.pytorch](https://github.com/antao97/dgcnn.pytorch) and [pointnet2.pytorch](https://github.com/sshaoshuai/Pointnet2.PyTorch).